ros-infrastructure/rosdistro-reviewer/doc/element_analyzers.rst

 Annotation
 ~~~~~~~~~~

-An :py:class:`~.rosdistro_reviewer.review.Annotation` is a `namedtuple` used to attach a message to a specific line or range of lines in a file.
+An :py:class:`~.rosdistro_reviewer.review.Annotation` is a :py:func:`~.collections.namedtuple` used to attach a message to a specific line or range of lines in a file.
 This is useful for providing detailed feedback directly on the code.
 It has three fields:

-*   `file`: The path to the file being annotated.
+*   ``file``: The path to the file being annotated.
-*   `lines`: A `range` object specifying the line number(s) for the annotation.
+*   ``lines``: A :py:class:`range` object specifying the line number(s) for the annotation.
-*   `message`: The feedback message.
+*   ``message``: The feedback message.

 .. code-block:: python